parkinsons-toolkit/app-content/pages-content/research.md

 ### How can I get involved in research?
 You can find out about current Parkinson’s research studies through the following ways:
-• National Institute for Health Research (NIHR) – ‘Be Part of Research’ website o ‘Be Part of Research’ is an online service which provides information about what research is.
-It also helps you find studies you may be able to take part in. o Use their search tool to find current UK research into conditions that are of interest to you, or studies that are taking place in your local area.
+- **National Institute for Health Research (NIHR)** – <a href="https://bepartofresearch.nihr.ac.uk/" class="external-link" target="_blank" rel="noopener noreferrer">‘Be Part of Research’</a> website
+  - ‘Be Part of Research’ is an online service which provides information about what research is.
+It also helps you find studies you may be able to take part in.
+  - Use their search tool to find current UK research into conditions that are of interest to you, or studies that are taking place in your local area.
 You will then be provided with contact details so you can find out more information and ask to take part.
+- **Parkinson's UK** - <a href="https://www.parkinsons.org.uk/research/take-part-research" class="external-link" target="_blank" rel="noopener noreferrer">'Take part in research</a> website
-• Parkinson’s UK website o The ‘Take Part Hub’ can help you find research studies taking place in your local area
+  - The ‘Take Part Hub’ can help you find research studies taking place in your local area
-• Ask your Parkinson’s nurse, or specialist about research taking place that may be suitable.
+- Ask your Parkinson’s nurse, or specialist about research taking place that may be suitable.

+---

 ## Different Types of Research Studies
 Researchers use different types of research studies to understand the factors that lead to the loss of brain cells in Parkinson's.
 One thing that we know is that in people with Parkinson’s, there is an abnormal build-up of proteins in the brain called Lewy bodies.
 These Lewy bodies contain a protein called alpha-synuclein, which normally occurs in health brains but builds up in harmful ways in Parkinson’s.

 Why this protein builds up and causes brain cell loss in people with Parkinson’s is still unclear.
 Scientists believe that many factors, rather than just one, may be responsible.
 These factors develop years before Parkinson’s symptoms appear, and they could include a mix of genetic, environmental and lifestyle factors.

-When people will ask, ‘_What causes Parkinson’s?_’, it’s important to understand that research is still searching for clear answers.
+When people will ask, ‘What causes Parkinson’s?’, it’s important to understand that research is still searching for clear answers.
 Here’s an overview of some key research methods used to study Parkinson’s:

   **Epidemiological studies** track groups of people over time to see what differences exist between those who develop Parkinson’s and those who don’t.
 These studies help identify risk factors that may increase the chances of developing Parkinson’s.
 For example, researchers have found that factors such as;
   - being a male,